Product Guide

 How Digital Services Work

-3. Payment is processed through Stripe.
+3. Payment is processed through your payment provider.

 Custom Form Fields

-• Checkbox -- A set of options where the buyer can select multiple choices.
-Useful for add-ons or preferences (e.g., "Select topics of interest").
+• Checkbox -- Multiple-choice options (e.g., "Select topics of interest").

 You can add as many fields as you need, label them with your own question text, and mark them as required or optional.